-At 31 December 2023, and 31 December 2022, there were no instances wherein the Administrator was unable to provide the Net Asset Value per Share or that the Directors considered it necessary to make any adjustment to the Net Asset Value per Share provided in order to arrive at fair value.
+At 31 December 2024, and 31 December 2023, there were no instances wherein the Administrator was unable to provide the Net Asset Value per Share or that the Directors considered it necessary to make any adjustment to the Net Asset Value per Share provided in order to arrive at fair value.

-As at 31 December 2023, and 31 December 2022, the Company had no capital commitment obligations and no amounts were due from the Company for unsettled purchases.
+As at 31 December 2024, and 31 December 2023, the Company had no capital commitment obligations and no amounts were due from the Company for unsettled purchases.
 The Company invests into the Master Fund by purchasing the Master Fund's redeemable Participating Shares.
-The Master Fund allows redemption of these shares on a monthly basis with a 90 day notification period.
+The Master Fund allows redemption of these shares on a monthly basis with a three month notification period.
 Movements in the fair value of the Master Fund's portfolio and corresponding movements in the fair value of the Company expose the Company to a profit or loss.

-Forward foreign exchange contracts and bank overdraft are held with the Depositary.
-The Depositary is a wholly owned subsidiary of Northern Trust Corporation that had a Long Term Rating from Standard and Poors of A+ at 31 December 2023 (2022: A+).
+Cash and cash equivalents and bank overdrafts, are held with the Depositary.
+The Depositary is a wholly owned subsidiary of Northern Trust Corporation that had a Long Term Rating from Standard and Poor's of A+ at 31 December 2024 (2023: A+).